 - Postpartum Support International (PSI) - PA branch

-- Crisis Intervention for Chester County (Holcomb Behavioral Health/Valley Creek Crisis Center)
+- Chester County Crisis Services (Holcomb Behavioral Health/Valley Creek Crisis Center)

-610.525.7527 or PostpartumStress.com (specializes in diagnosis and treatment of prenatal and postpartum depression and anxiety.)
+Contact Karen Kleiman, MSW at 610.525.7527 or PostpartumStress.com.
+Specializes in diagnosis and treatment of prenatal and postpartum depression and anxiety.
 One-time phone consult for free.

 - Human Services, Inc. (West Chester, Downingtown, Oxford, West Goshen)